 Renting a motorcycle is similar to renting a car meaning that they don’t let just anyone jump in and drive off; you have to meet certain requirements.
-The most obvious requirement is a driver’s license and a credit card.
+The most obvious requirement is a license and a credit card (any major credit card will do).
 Like car rental companies, motorcycle rentals require that you carry a valid driver’s license with an M1 rating, or motorcycle rating, that is recognized in the state you reside.
 Unfortunately, a learner’s permit won’t cut it and will not be accepted by any rental company.

 The minimum insurance coverage for motorcycle rentals is liability insurance with a minimum amount of coverage and this may vary depending on the state in which you are renting.
 It is required by law.
 However, your own liability insurance that you have at home for your own motorcycle does not meet this requirement.
 Rental insurance is different and separate.
 Basic liability insurance is usually provided by the rental company and is included in the daily cost.
 This liability insurance will cover you if you cause an accident that results in injury or property damage to someone else.